Stock Market

 The general focus of the research about the stock market has concentrated on analyzing and developing perspectives about the market over the long term.
 The research primarily relates to secular bull and bear cycles, their patterns of returns and volatility, and the relationships between the market and the underlying fundamental drivers.
-Many of the analyses are synthesized into graphics that seek to be self-explanatory.
-Other postings represent articles that often incorporate and expound upon the graphics.
-Please peruse the charts and analyses listed below; we welcome your insights and challenges as catalysts for furthering our research.
-You are welcomed to use the graphics and quote the text from this website with appropriate attribution and the retention of all copyright designations.
-Other terms of use are included in the About section.

 Featured Items